Ravi123sv/Ravi123sv/README.md

 > _"Don’t wait to be ready.
 Start building.
 You’ll get ready while doing."_

 ### 🌟 Daily Fact
-> _The praying mantis is the only insect that can turn its head_
+> _There is a city called Rome on every continent._